 When analyzed, the relationship between seasonal temperature rise and COVID-19 cases reveals a slight, but statistically insignificant correlation.

-This analysis is based on dataset with the average temperature of ten (10) countries (United States, Spain, Italy, China, United Kingdom, Iran, France, Switzerland, Germany and India) and the number of confirmed COVID-19 cases in each country.
+This analysis is based on a dataset comprised of the average temperature of ten (10) countries (United States, Spain, Italy, China, United Kingdom, Iran, France, Switzerland, Germany and India) and the number of confirmed COVID-19 cases in each country.

 Analysis was performed using the Karl Pearson Correlation algorithm